-As per New Mexico security deposit law, a landlord in New Mexico has the right to ask for a deposit from their tenant.
+As per New Mexico security deposit laws, a landlord in New Mexico has the right to ask for a deposit from their tenant.
 The deposit acts as financial protection against negligent or careless tenant actions that could lead to financial hardship for the landlord.

 A good example of such hardship for the landlord is excessive rental property damage from the tenant that exceeds normal wear and tear.
 As the landlord, the New Mexico deposit rules state that you would be able to use part or all of your tenant’s deposit to fix the damage to your rental property.
 This helps keep the rental unit in great condition, which will help the landlord maintain tenant interest.

 Besides excessive damage caused by the tenant to the rented unit, security deposits can also help in other situations.
 Such as, if the tenant stops paying rent, moves out without clearing their utility bills, or breaks their lease without a legally justified reason.
-The security deposit can be used to help with many unanticipated problems related to the tenant and their rental.
+The security deposits can be used to help with many unanticipated problems related to the tenant and their rental.

 Even though the New Mexico landlord-tenant law is there to help New Mexico landlords, they also have several responsibilities.
 It’s important that landlords understand New Mexico landlord-tenant laws, and we can help.
 So, we at Blue Door Realty have put together this article to help every landlord understand the New Mexico security deposit laws.
 We have an expert team of rental property managers to help manage your rental unit.